-Congratulations for purchasing the finest industrial-grade fast-poll rack-mount modem available.
+Congratulations for purchasing the finest industrial-grade fast-poll modern available.

-The Raymar-Telenetics DSP9612RM (Flash Poll) modem is a 9600/4800/0-1800 bps rack-mount modem designed for 4-wire, full-duplex or 2-wire, half-duplex operation over a voice-band leased line.
+The Telenetics DSP9612 (Flash Poll) modem is a 9600/4800/0-1800 bps modem designed for 4-wire, full-duplex or 2-wire, half-duplex operation over a voice-band leased line or private line.
 The modem is designed utilizing the latest digital-signal processing (DSP) technology to achieve high performance.
-The modem employs Raymar-Telenetics' proprietary modulation and encoding scheme to achieve fast modem training time.
-It is also backward compatible with Bell 202 modems.
+The modem employs Telenetics' proprietary modulation and encoding scheme to achieve fast modem training time.
+The modem is also backward compatible with Bell 202 and ITU-T V.23 modems.